STFleming/EmSys_Lab3/README.md

 * Make a directory called ``Lab3/`` in the root directory of your repository
 * Make a file ``Lab3/README.md``.
 This file is where you will write about your experiments and results
 * Make a directory ``Lab3/src``.
 This directory will contain the source code for your various experiments; it is up to you to keep this directory organised and use it to support what you write in ``Lab3/README.md``
+* Make a file ``Lab3/CONTRIBUTIONS.md`` that outlines what each member of the group contributed to the logbook.

 ### Marking and overall structure
 This lab is more open than the previous labs.
 You first need to develop a working temperature sensor that sends data in a format that the web server can understand.
 After that, you will perform your experiments to optimise the power consumption of your device.
 The marks are roughly split like this: